Welcome to AAMA - the Afro-Asiatic Morphology Archive.

 | }

-|-:termclusters [ "label-ordered vector of term-clusters/paradigms,
+|-:termclusters [ "label-ordered list of term-clusters/paradigms,

 each of which has the structure:"